Empower Yourself. Get Educated About Colon Cancer.

 Age is not a factor.

-1 in 10 of those diagnosed with colon cancer are under the age of 50.
+1 in 5 patients diagnosed with colon cancer are ages 20 to 54.
 Learn more about your risk and what you can do.Read More

 Regular screening can prevent a large number of colorectal cancers from happening.
 Colon cancer starts with polyps, small growths that in time can turn cancerous.
 Testing helps your doctor find (and remove) these growths.Read More